Ada-Developers-Academy/core-unit-2/intro-to-sql/activity-intro-to-sql.md

 - [ ] Confirm that your table still has 1 record with a `SELECT` statement.

 - [ ] Update the record.
 Use the record's `id` value to find this record.
-Update the record's `passenger_name` value to: `'Once my group has finished this step, we''re done with Part 1!'`.
+Update the record's `passenger_name` value to: "Once my group has finished this step, we're done with Part 1!".

-- [ ] Confirm that your record has been updated. :)
+- [ ] Confirm that your record has been updated. 🙂

 ## Part 2